Skip to main content

 Action Trigger Addition

-1. Click the button in the top pane of the popup window.
+1. Click the button in the top pane of the pop-up window.

 2. If applicable, supply user credentials for those triggers requiring elevated permissions.